 - 4. Students attending both Term I and Term II, but not Term III, will receive a refund of Term III board only.
 Tuition, room, and fees are not charged separately for Term III and therefore are not refundable. - 5.
 Work opportunity is not to be deducted from the charges due, since this aid represents money to be earned during the year.
 Scholarships and grants awarded by organizations and agencies other than the College, and paid directly to the College, will not be deducted from charges due until actually received.
-The Dean of Financial Aid must be notified of any scholarship or grant awarded by organizations and agencies other than Elmira College. - 6.
-Refunds of credit balances are issued upon request three weeks after the beginning of each term.
+The Office of Financial Aid must be notified of any scholarship or grant awarded by organizations and agencies other than Elmira College. - 6.
+Credit balances may be requested beginning five weeks after the term begins (three weeks for Term III).
+Elmira College does not automatically issue refunds unless required under Title IV (federal aid exceeds allowable billing charges), or the student graduates or withdraws.
+If a student doies not request a refund, the credit balance will remain on the student's account to offset future charges.
+Questions concerning Title IV guidelines should be directed to the Office of the Bursar.